Carreau/ipython-wiki/IPEP-25:-Registry-of-installed-kernels.md

 * language: The programming language which this kernel runs.
 This will be stored in notebook metadata.
 * codemirror_mode (optional): The codemirror mode to use for code in this language.
 This can be a string or a dictionary, as passed to [codemirror config](http://codemirror.net/doc/manual.html#config).
 The string from `language` will be used if this is not provided.
 * env (optional): A dictionary of environment variables to set for the kernel.
 These will be added to the current environment variables.
+* help_links (optional): A list of dictionaries, each with keys 'text' and 'url'.
+These will be displayed in the help menu in the notebook UI.
 * (TBD: mimetype? pygments_lexer?)

 #New APIs